dyneofdata/academic-kickstart/content/publication/grinch/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "preprint on bioRxiv"
+publication: "Genome Biology"
-publication_short: ""
+publication_short: "Genome Biol."

-abstract: The three-dimensional (3D) organization of the genome plays a critical role in gene regulation for diverse normal and disease processes.
-High-throughput chromosome conformation capture (3C) assays, such as Hi-C, SPRITE, GAM, and HiChIP, have revealed higher-order organizational units such as topologically associating domains (TADs), which can shape the regulatory landscape governing downstream phenotypes.
-Analysis of high-throughput 3C data depends on the sequencing depth, which directly affects the resolution and the sparsity of the generated 3D contact count map.
-Identification of TADs remains a significant challenge due to the sensitivity of existing methods to resolution and sparsity.
-Here we present GRiNCH, a novel matrix-factorization-based approach for simultaneous TAD discovery and smoothing of contact count matrices from high-throughput 3C data.
-GRiNCH TADs are enriched in known architectural proteins and chromatin modification signals and are stable to the resolution, and sparsity of the input data.
-GRiNCH smoothing improves the recovery of structure and significant interactions from low-depth datasets.
-Furthermore, enrichment analysis of 746 transcription factor motifs in GRiNCH TADs from developmental time-course and cell-line Hi-C datasets predicted transcription factors with potentially novel genome organization roles.
-GRiNCH is a broadly applicable tool for the analysis of high throughput 3C datasets from a variety of platforms including SPRITE and HiChIP to understand 3D genome organization in diverse biological contexts.
+abstract: High-throughput chromosome conformation capture assays, such as Hi-C, have shown that the genome is organized into organizational units such as topologically associating domains (TADs), which can impact gene regulatory processes.
+The sparsity of Hi-C matrices poses a challenge for reliable detection of these units.
+We present GRiNCH, a constrained matrix-factorization-based approach for simultaneous smoothing and discovery of TADs from sparse contact count matrices.
+GRiNCH shows superior performance against seven TAD-calling methods and three smoothing methods.
+GRiNCH is applicable to multiple platforms including SPRITE and HiChIP and can predict novel boundary factors with potential roles in genome organization.

 # Summary.
 An optional shortened abstract.
 summary: Here we present GRiNCH, a novel matrix-factorization-based approach for simultaneous TAD discovery and smoothing of contact count matrices from high-throughput 3C data.